Konpoolu/Lego-Fortnite-AFK-Script/README.md

 How?
 This script chooses a direction, and then makes you move in said direction for a set amount of time.

+There are two versions of this script:
+- Slow, which moves you for 5 seconds ever 9 minutes and 59 seconds.
+- Fast, which constantly moves you, and changes directions every 1 second.

 Please note that this script requires a download of AutoHotKey V2, which can be found here: https://www.autohotkey.com/